 Personalized gifts are a fun idea for the person who has everything, and when that person is a grill master, a fun idea is a steak-branding iron, like this customizable one by Sloan Brands.
 This iron can have up to three letters to spell out someone’s name or just their initials.
 The branded letters are 1.25 inches tall and all three letters are about 2.5 inches wide.
 Your grill master will be walking around the kitchen or outside, branding everything from steaks to grilled chicken with this gift.

 Best for Coffee Lovers: Capresso Cool Grind Pro Blade Coffee Grinder

 Coffee grinders are a nice gift for coffee lovers, especially those who enjoy a French press or pour-over coffee in the morning.
-This coffee grinder has a stainless steel blade and pulsing action to get a custom grind, from coarse to medium, for however someone enjoys their coffee.
-Plus, it has a clear lid and can accomodate enough grounds for about 15 cups of coffee.
+This coffee grinder has a stainless steel blade and pulsing action to get a custom grind, from coarse to medium, for however, someone enjoys their coffee.
+Plus, it has a clear lid and can accommodate enough grounds for about 15 cups of coffee.

 Related: The Best Coffee Grinders

 “There is no point in having a beautiful kitchen tool that doesn’t work.
 Practical is always better,” says Tregaye Fraser.
 Luckily, this well-designed apron is both of those things: a kitchen must-have and a practical gift to give.
 The BlueCut line apron has multiple pockets (including two lap pockets and a two-slot pen/thermometer pocket) to put just about anything someone might need to make a recipe, as well as 40-inch long waist ties so it will fit almost everyone.
 Each BlueCut Apron is handmade in California, and it’s easy to care for so you know it’ll last a lifetime.

 Related: The Best Instant-Read Thermometers